simp/pupmod-simp-simplib/REFERENCE.md

 passed identifier.

 * Persists the passwords using libkv.
+* Migrates any passwords from non-libkv versions of `simplib::passgen` into libkv.
 * The minimum length password that this function will return is `8` characters.
 * Terminates catalog compilation if `password_options` contains invalid